Well, do you need a bank account?

 If you are financially independent or employed outside of Croatia, then you only need a bank account temporarily.

 Once the Policija have given you the amount you need to have, deposit that amount into the bank.
-Then ask the bank to provide you with proof of this balance for use with the Policija.
+Then ask the bank to provide you with proof of this balance that you will then give to the Policija.

 After you show this document to the Policija, you can withdraw the amount from the bank if you don’t want to keep it there.
 Then, once you have your residence permit, you may close this bank account.